 |

-Cancellation of registration happens when the PAOC finds non-compliance with the SSA and other requirements to be extremely serious and/or repetitive, and when the PAOC’s opinion is that it is contrary to the interest of the public or the public accounting profession for the public accountant to continue in practice.
-Such cancellations are publicly reported.
+Cancellation of registration happens when the PAOC finds non-compliance with professional standards to be extremely serious and/or repetitive, and when the PAOC’s opinion is that it is contrary to the interest of the public or the public accounting profession for the public accountant to continue in practice.

 |